 The Point at Inverness is a Class A office building constructed in 2001.
-The four-storey building is 95.4% occupied and is designed with a unique three-wing floorplate that can accommodate tenants of various sizes.
-The building is comprised of 187,198 square feet of leasable area, with both surface and structured parking providing a parking ratio of 4.4 stalls per 1,000 square feet.
+The four-storey building is 87.5% occupied and is designed with a unique three-wing floorplate that can accommodate tenants of various sizes.
+The building comprises 190,350 square feet of leasable area, with both surface and structured parking providing a parking ratio of 4.4 stalls per 1,000 square feet.
 The Point at Inverness is located on I-25, providing excellent visibility.
-The property is a short walk from County Line light rail station, providing direct access to downtown Denver and, by summer 2016, the Denver International Airport.
+The property is a short walk from County Line light rail station, providing direct access to downtown Denver and the Denver International Airport.
 Artis owns a 50% interest in The Point at Inverness.